wailord284/Alexs-Arch-Installer/README.md

     * Change makeflags to account for all cores in the system (-j)
     * Change -mtune=generic to native
     * Add multithreaded capable compression programs for makepkg supported files
-    * Use ZST as default package extension and use max compression when compressing
+    * Use .tar as default package extension and use max compression when compressing
+- Systemd changes:
+    * SystemD service timeout changed from 90 seconds to 45 seconds
+    * Enable systemd-zram instead of traditional swap (sets to 1/4 total RAM)
+    * Promiscuous mode systemd service to make packet sniffing easier (disabled by default)
 - Sudo changes:
     * Prevent password timeout when running long commands
     * Allow multiple TTYs to run sudo after one TTY has successfully ran sudo